basp/pixlr/README.md

 }
 ```

 This technique can be useful if you need to optimize **convolutions** (see below) since you're not mapping directly into the source (not a good thing when you rely on *neighboring* values).
-For even a little bit more efficiency we can even specify the `ImageLockMode` properties.
+For a little bit more efficiency we can even specify the `ImageLockMode` properties.
 In this case we obviously specify `ReadOnly` for the source and `WriteOnly` for the target bitmap.

 And yes, the nested `using` blocks are a bit *fugly* indeed.